How To Start a Joint Divorce Application – The Pros and Cons

 Whilst your situation may feel straightforward, there are multiple applications and forms that need to be completed correctly and on time if you wish for a quick and easy divorce.

-Making a joint divorce application is only possible if you have an address for your spouse.
+Making a joint divorce application is only possible if you have your spouse’s address.

 Questions people commonly ask…